LJungang/SAVEn-Vid/README.md

 # **🌟 SAVEn-Vid: Synergistic Audio-Visual Integration for Enhanced Understanding in Long Video Context**

 Welcome to the **SAVEn-Vid** repository!
 This project redefines long video comprehension by **seamlessly integrating audio-visual modalities**, delivering state-of-the-art performance on complex benchmarks like **AVBench**.
-You can find more details in our [Paper](https://arxiv.org/submit/6012089/view)
+You can find more details in our [Paper](https://arxiv.org/submit/6012089/view).
+We will release code and datasets soon~

 ## 🎯 **Highlights**